Kopano-dev/konnect/README.md

 ## Build dependencies

 Make sure you have Go 1.13 or later installed.
-This assumes your GOPATH is `~/go` and you have `~/go/bin` in your $PATH and you have [Dep](https://golang.github.io/dep/) installed as well.
+This project uses Go Modules.

 Konnect also includes a modern web app which requires a couple of additional build dependencies which are furthermore also assumed to be in your $PATH.